WHO classification of tumours of the central nervous system

 The WHO classification of tumours of the central nervous system is a World Health Organization Blue Book that defines, describes and classifies tumours of the central nervous system (CNS).

-Currently, as of 2023, clinicians are using the 5th edition, which incorporates recent advances in molecular pathology.
+As of 2023, clinicians are using the 5th edition, which incorporates recent advances in molecular pathology.
 The books lists ICD-O codes, CNS WHO grades and describes epidemiological, clinical, macroscopic and histopathological features, among others.
 The following is a simplified (deprecated) version of the fifth edition.